agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 <a name="intro"></a>
 ## Introduction

-The goal of this lab is to build a machine learning classifier to predict breast cancer subtypes using the public Galaxy platform.
+The goal of this lab is to build a machine learning classifier to predict breast cancer subtypes based on RNA-Seq data using the public Galaxy platform.

 **Lectures** - [Lecture 10](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lectures/Houlahan_MachineLearning.pptx) Introduction to Machine Learning